-Efforts to organize independent unions in Vietnam reportedly have been thwarted by government suppression, including the arrest and imprisonment of union leaders.
+Vietnamese workers are not legally allowed to form unions independent from the VGCL, and efforts to organize independent unions in Vietnam reportedly have been thwarted by government suppression, including the arrest and imprisonment of union leaders.
+Some analysts have argued that restrictions of the right of association in Vietnam have impeded the improvement of labor rights in other areas.
 Other observers, however, counter that since the launch of doi moi, worker rights have made progress despite the restrictions on their independent right to organize.
-These observers point out that hundreds of unaffiliated (and therefore unofficial) "labor associations" have sprouted without significant repression, that the VGCL has evolved into a more aggressive advocate for workers, and in many recent cases,
+These observers point out that hundreds of unaffiliated (and therefore unofficial) "labor associations" have sprouted without significant repression, that the VGCL has evolved into a more aggressive advocate for workers, and in many recent cases, Vietnamese workers have gone on strike reportedly because they felt that they were not well-represented by the official union.
+Human Rights Watch, however, has raised concern about the ability of Vietnamese workers to call an official strike, especially at state-owned enterprises (SOEs).52